 University Council and the University’s Trustees take the maintenance of good behaviour very seriously.

+University Council and the University’s senior management take the maintenance of good behaviour very seriously.
 Students are expected to regard themselves as ambassadors of Hope and have due regard for fellow students, staff, neighbours and others.
-University Council’s authority is delegated in various ways, with the University Secretary, who is also Clerk to the Council, having responsibility for the overall integrity of the University in this respect.
-Complaints of misconduct will be referred to the Head of Residential Life and/or the Dean of Students.
-In more serious incidents, the Vice-Chancellor & Rector will also refer the case to the Secretary’s Office.
+University Council’s authority is delegated in various ways, with the Vice-Chancellor & Rector having ultimate authority in all matters of student discipline.
+Complaints of misconduct will be referred to the Proctor (for resident students) and/or the Pro Vice-Chancellor Student Life & Learning (for non-resident students) in the first instance.

 You can view the University’s current Code of Student Discipline by clicking on the links below:

 Code of Student Discipline (includes Statement on Use of Social Networking Sites)

 Please note that the Code applies to all Liverpool Hope students.

 Below are some examples of how the Code is applied, and more guidance on what is expected of Hope students in terms of behaviour.

 While Liverpool Hope takes seriously its commitment to health and safety, all members of the University community have a responsibility to take reasonable care of themselves and others around them, in accordance with the University Health and Safety Policy.